 To help Maryland attorneys navigate the ethical and practical challenges of the remote practice of law, the MSBA created Virtual Professionalism for Maryland Lawyers, a white paper designed to be a resource for lawyers working virtually.
 It is one of the many free benefits available to MSBA members and can easily be found in the MSBA Resource & Learning Library.

 Virtual Professionalism for Maryland Lawyers offers insights on the ethical considerations of virtual practice, such as avoiding the unauthorized practice of law, protecting client confidentiality, maintaining competence, cybersecurity, and upholding the duty of supervision.
-It also addresses practical matters, like handling remote proceedings, maintaining communication with clients and employees, managing employee and client expectations, and transitioning to a paperless office.
+It also addresses practical matters, like handling remote proceedings, maintaining communication with clients and employees, managing employee and client expectations, responding to online reviews, and transitioning to a paperless office.

 Click here to access Virtual Professionalism for Maryland Lawyers.